 - Source: CounterpointeSRE

-CounterpointeSRE Closes $4.6 Million in C-PACE Financing for Amped Kitchens as Part of New Markets Tax Credit-Financed Multi-Tenant Commercial Kitchen in North Chicago
+CounterpointeSRE closes $4.6 Million in C-PACE Financing with New Markets Tax Credits for Multi-Tenant Commercial Kitchen in North Chicago

 Counterpointe Sustainable Real Estate (CounterpointeSRE) announced today that it has provided $4.6 million in Commercial Property Assessed Clean Energy (C-PACE) funding in support of completed energy-efficiency work at the recently opened Amped Kitchens Chicago facility on Chicago’s Northwest Side in the Belmont-Cragin neighborhood.
 The funding was provided through the Chicago PACE program.

 The $4.6 million of C-PACE funding was applied with the consent of a consortium of New Markets Tax Credit (NMTC) program investors including Local Initiatives Support Corporation, Southside Community Redevelopment Enterprise, FirstPathway Partners, Consortium America, Chicago Community Loan Fund, Blue Hub Capital and PNC Bank.